vanniktech/Emoji/README.md

 # Snapshots

-This library is also distributed as a SNAPSHOT if you like to check the latest features.
+This library is also distributed as a SNAPSHOT if you like to check out the latest features.

-> Note: The API is not stable and may change and break your code at any
-> time if you use a SNAPSHOT.
+> Note: The API is not stable and may change and break your code at any time if you use a SNAPSHOT.

 Add this to your repositories: